-Dodgers hit 4 HRs in 8th to rally past Padres 11-9
+Dodgers slam 4 HRs in 8th for 11-9 comeback win over Padres

+LOS ANGELES (AP) — The Dodgers still have a heartbeat in the NL West race, and it was throbbing late in the game.

-LOS ANGELES (AP) — Corey Seager hit a go-ahead, two-run homer in the eighth inning, when the Los Angeles Dodgers went deep four times to rally past the San Diego Padres 11-9 on Wednesday night.
+Corey Seager hit a go-ahead, two-run homer in the eighth inning, when Los Angeles went deep four times to rally past the San Diego Padres 11-9 on Wednesday night.

-Los Angeles trailed 9-6 before Max Muncy and AJ Pollock began the onslaught by going back-to-back off Emilio Pagán (4-3).
-With one out, Cody Bellinger launched a shot to right field.
+The defending World Series champions trailed 9-6 before Max Muncy and AJ Pollock began the onslaught by going back-to-back off Emilio Pagán (4-3).
+With one out, Cody Bellinger launched a shot to right field that tied the game.
 Pinch-hitter Justin Turner doubled to deep left and scored on Seager’s shot to right with two outs.

 Many fans had already left Dodger Stadium, but those who remained were on their feet in the eighth, chanting and cheering as the outburst sent the crowd into a frenzy.

+“We just never gave up,” Seager said.
+“We kind of felt in that game the whole time.”

+It was the first time the Dodgers homered four times — all off Zack Greinke — in an inning since Sept.
+5, 2016, against Arizona.
+Seager played in that game, too.

-Mookie Betts hit a solo shot in the seventh to begin the comeback, and Pollock had a two-run homer in the first.
+Mookie Betts hit a solo shot in the seventh to begin the rally, and Pollock had a two-run homer in the first.

-The Dodgers remained two games behind NL West-leading San Francisco with four to play in the regular season.
-The Giants beat Arizona 1-0.

 Los Angeles blew leads of 4-0 and 5-1 on a night when Max Scherzer struggled and got his second straight no-decision.